hdrhbbu1/www/pages/articles/2017-05-22-what-i-wish-you-understood-about-my-chronic-illness/index.md

 Unless I'm in obvious distress, you don't need to say or do anything.
 When I share my condition, it's to encourage understanding.
 I'm not looking for advice, nor do I exist to inspire the able-bodied around me.
-I've heard the reflexive quip that I somehow possess superhuman strength and stamina, or the suggestion that if I try essential oils, my body will magically knit itself back together.
+Far too often I've heard a reflexive quip that I somehow possess superhuman strength and stamina, or the suggestion that if I try essential oils, my body will magically knit itself back together.
 No thank you.